-- The Economic Development Incentive Program offers tax credits under the following programs - Enhanced Expansion Projects require at least 100 new full time jobs retained for 5 years with substantial capital investment - o The Job Creation Project requires firms to create at least 100 new full time jobs retained for 5 years - The Manufacturing Retention Project requires at least 25 new manufacturing jobs and/or at least 50 new full-time jobs retained for 5 years in a gateway community.
+- The Economic Development Incentive Program offers tax credits under the following programs - Enhanced Expansion Projects require at least 100 new full time jobs retained for 5 years with substantial capital investment. - The Job Creation Project requires firms to create at least 100 new full time jobs. - o The Manufacturing Retention Project requires at least 25 new manufacturing jobs and/or at least 50 new full-time jobs.

-Investment credit: See above
+Investment credit: See above.